ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       a simple mathematical expression.
-      For example, we may write :math:`T(n) \in O(n^2)` if :math:`T` is the (time) complexity of the algorithm to say that the complexity is quadratic, i.e. the asymptoptic complexity of the algorithm has the growth rate given by squaring as as upper bound.
+      For example, we may write :math:`T(n) \in O(n^2)` if :math:`T` is the (time) complexity of the algorithm to say that the complexity is quadratic, i.e. the asymptoptic complexity of the algorithm has as upper bound the growth rate given by squaring.

-slowest-growing function that we know
-      grows at least as fast as all but a constant number of inputs.
-      It could be a gross over-estimate of the truth.
-      Since the upper bound for the algorithm can be very different for different situations (such as the :term:`best case` or :term:`worst case`), we typically have to specify which situation we are referring to.

    value parameter
       A :term:`parameter` that has been